Torn VR is a good game.

 Torn VR is what you make of it.

-I personally found the experience to be enjoyable so I gave it an above average rating.
-I would be doing a diservice to my fellow gamers however if I told you everyone should jump into this.
+I personally found the experience to be enjoyable so I gave it an above-average rating.
+I would be doing a disservice to my fellow gamers however if I told you everyone should jump into this.
 Sure, everyone should definitely give it a try.
 It is a unique experience and it is very immersive.
 However, the chance you would enjoy this after purchasing goes on a sharp decline if you have any type of aversion to puzzle games.
 There really isn’t much else to do but puzzle, which for me was a dream but for you would be a disaster.
-Take a glimpse here at the official trailer for the game now that you have an idea what you are in for.
+Take a glimpse here at the official trailer for the game now that you have an idea of what you are in for.